8734 E Shea Blvd. Suite 108

 Botox side effects

-Botox and Filler Quotes in Scottsdale have a lot to do with the clinic and practitioner.
-For a full-face procedure performed by an appropriately credentialed and skilled Injector, you may expect to spend anywhere from $300 to $600.
+Botox and Filler Quotes in Scottsdale have a lot to do with the Med Spa and Nurse Injector.
+For a full-face procedure performed by an appropriately credentialed and skilled Nurse Injector, you may expect to spend anywhere from $300 to $600.

 What are fillers, and how do they work?